rsnyder/uva-demo/README.md

 The [Plant Humanities Lab](https://lab.plant-humanities.org) is a web site hosting visual essays that "Explore the cultural histories of plants and their influence on human societies".
 The Plant Humanities Lab was launched in 2021 as a key output of 2 Mellon funded projects jointly conducted by Dumbarton Oaks and JSTOR Labs.

-The infrastructure for the Plant Humanities Lab enables non-programmers to generate a rich web site consisting of multiple interactive visual essays.
+The infrastructure for the Plant Humanities Lab enables non-programmers to generate a single visual essay or a rich web site consisting of multiple interactive visual essays.

 A generalized version of the visual essay rendering code developed for the Plant Humanities Lab was released at the conclusion of the development projects as [Juncture](https://juncture-digital.org)

+## What is Juncture exactly?

+In simplest terms, Juncture is a Markdown rendering engine that understands how to interpret and render a few special tags to create interactive viewers.

+Juncture also provides a few optional companion services

+- IIIF services for dynamic rendering of high-resolution images when IIIF versions of an image are not provided by an image provider
+- A semantic search tool for locating images and documents for use in visual essay development
+- A web-based authoring environment

 ## Viewing a Juncture essay

 Any Markdown file in Github can be used a Juncture visual essay.
 All that is needed is to point the Juncture rendering engine to the file.

-> [https://juncture-digital.org](https://juncture-digital.org) + `Github username` + `Github repository name` + `Repository path`
+> [https://juncture-digital.org](https://juncture-digital.org) + `Github username` + `Github repository name` + `Optional repository file path`

 For example,